Chattanooga Domestic Violence Lawyers

 Key aspects of the legal process for domestic violence cases include:

-- Filing for a protective order
+- Filing for an order of protection

 - Attending court hearings and proceedings